howed-neighbor/CS467/README.md

   |OWASP|**Injection** is an attacker’s attempt to send data to an application in a way that will change the meaning of commands being sent to an interpreter|
   |IBM|This type of attack allows an attacker to **inject code** into a program or query or inject malware onto a computer in order to execute remote commands that can read or modify a database, or change data on a web site|

-  The common idea is that we've left a door open that someone with knowledge of our systems and interpreters can abuse.
-This topic is both broad and deep.
-Our sources above list multiple subcategories of injection vulnerabilities or pathways:
+  These definitions are intentionally broad, as this concept appears in many environments.
+Our sources above list multiple subcategories of injection vulnerabilities:

   * Wikipedia: SQL injection, Cross-site scripting, Dynamic evaluation vulnerabilities, Object injection, Remote file injection, Format specifier injection, Shell injection
   * OWASP: SQL queries, LDAP queries, Operating system command interpreters, Any program invocation, XML documents, HTML documents, JSON structures, HTTP headers, File paths, URLs, A variety of expression languages